Open Drug Use, Violence Plague Businesses in Duncan, BC—But One Shop Owner Is Trying to Turn the Tide

 He certainly never thought he would be threatened with a gun or have a knife pulled on him in the once-quiet community of 5,000 people.

-When Mr. Arnold first moved to the tiny city on southern Vancouver Island in 1991, Duncan was a peaceful place to live and run his bike shop.
+When Mr. Arnold first moved to the tiny city on southern Vancouver Island in 1991, Duncan was a peaceful place to live and run his bike store.
 That all began to change approximately eight years ago, he says.

-“The stuff I’ve seen … it’s hard.
-It’s been really hard,” Mr. Arnold told The Epoch Times via telephone.
+“The stuff I’ve seen … it’s hard, it’s been really hard,” Mr. Arnold told The Epoch Times via telephone.
 “It’s scary out there.
 It is absolutely scary.”

 Mr. Arnold said the community became inundated with people living on the streets, most of them drug addicts.

 The clean and friendly neighbourhood of years past became dirty and, at times, dangerous, with garbage littering the storefronts of the businesses lining the highway.
 Seeing the trash, drug paraphernalia, and graffiti taking over the neighbourhood was disheartening, he says.
-On more than one occasion he had to power wash the walls of his business after someone defecated on them.
+On more than one occasion he had to power-wash the walls of his business after someone defecated on them.

 During those early years of the drug epidemic, he often considered leaving Duncan.